JGarnerDev/nextjs-tutorial/Readme.md

    - Create a very simple navbar component in a new components directory that has these links.
 Import it to the index page. (done)

    - Apply styling to the navbar by making a style tag in the jsx. (done)

+   - Make a layout HOC to reduce redundancy in coding our navbar jsx (done)